eapowertools/qs-admin-playbook/docs/asset_management/tasks/analyze_tasks.md

 ![analyze_tasks-10.png](images/analyze_tasks-10.png)

-Taking the example of the app named `5k Random Data`, navigate to the QMC > Apps, go into the App's record and navigate to the **Tasks** section.
+Taking the example of the app named **5k Random Dat**`, navigate to the **QMC > Apps**, go into the **App**'s record and navigate to the **Tasks** section.
 This will show the tasks associated with a given app.

 ![analyze_tasks-11.png](images/analyze_tasks-11.png)

-There may be use cases for apps to have multiple tasks (e.g. run every day at 6AM and Noon) but review the duplicates and follow up with the app owner as to whether the currently configured duplicates have business value or are legacy tasks which can be removed.
+There may be use cases for apps to have multiple tasks (e.g. run every day at 6AM and noon) but review the duplicates and follow up with the app owner as to whether the currently configured duplicates have business value or are legacy tasks which can be removed.

 ## Optimize Concurrency